open-source-tabletop/cadence/releases/v0.1/core-rules.md

 To determine if each attack hits the target unit you make a number of Attack Rolls equal to the attacks attribute of the weapon being used.
 An Attack Roll is a d6 roll trying to equal or beat the attacking unit's Skill attribute.
 If you are making multiple attacks with the same weapon against the same unit you may roll the combined number of these attacks together.
 Each succesful roll is considered a hit.

-When making an Attack Roll against a unit in Assault Range, with a weapon that does not have the Assault special rule, only a roll of a 6 counts as a successful hit.
+- **Close Range Penalty**: Many ranged weapons are not designed for use at extremely short range, when making an attack against a target unit that is within 1 inch of your unit (not the individual model) your Attack Roll counts as having a Skill of 6.
+Weapons with the Assault special rule do not suffer this penalty.

-When making an Attack Roll against a target at a lower height level, as explained in the section on terrain, you gain a +1 to your Attack Roll.
+- **Height Advantage**: When making an Attack Roll against a target at a lower height level, as explained in the section on terrain, you gain a +1 to your Attack Roll.

-When making an Attack Roll against a target with an obscured Line of Sight you suffer a -1 to your Attack Roll.
+- **Obscured Penalty**: When making an Attack Roll against a target with an obscured Line of Sight you suffer a -1 to your Attack Roll.

 #### Step 3 - Roll Defence